Lawyers for Hair Relaxer Cancer Lawsuits

 Some manufacturers of hair relaxers have been using dangerous and cancer-causing ingredients for years, and many women have unknowingly suffered as a result.
 Some of the most popular hair relaxer brands like L’Oreal, Strength of Nature, and Namaste Laboratories have been found to contain these dangerous ingredients.

-The Elrod Pope Law Firm is dedicated to helping our clients recover financially from uterine cancer attributed to hair relaxer use.
+The Elrod Pope Accident & Injury Attorneys is dedicated to helping our clients recover financially from uterine cancer attributed to hair relaxer use.

 Don’t hesitate to contact us today to learn more about your legal options.
 We are here to help you get the justice you deserve.